mihirchronicles/themihirchronicles.github.io/src/content/blog/on-product-management.md

 In order to answer this question, product manager should be a generalist.
 As engineering and design becomes more specialized, the generalists fill the gap.
 The write-up below is a compilation of personal notes taken over the last couple years by reading, observing other product managers or taking on the role at a smaller scale.

-## Unnderstanding key areas of Product Management
+## Understanding key areas of Product Management

 - Understand the industry, market and users (outward looking)
     - domain knowledge of an industry.
 Use the following Porter’s Five Forces to do an industry analysis.